MicrosoftDocs/PowerShell-Docs/scripting/getting-started/fundamental/Using-Windows-PowerShell.md

 -   [Getting Started with Windows PowerShell](../Getting-Started-with-Windows-PowerShell.md).
 An introduction and tutorial, including system requirements and instructions for installing and starting Windows PowerShell on all supported operating systems.

--   [Windows PowerShell User's Guide](../Topic/Windows-PowerShell-User-s-Guide.md).
-A detailed introduction, including real\-world scripts and scenarios to get you started.

 -   [Windows PowerShell Integrated Scripting Environment &#40;ISE&#41;](Windows-PowerShell-Integrated-Scripting-Environment--ISE-.md).
 Documentation for Windows PowerShell ISE, a graphical Windows PowerShell script editor and console.

 -   [Windows PowerShell Desired State Configuration (DSC) Overview](https://technet.microsoft.com/en-us/library/04c9e716-822c-40f0-8fdf-f2dda8abd888).
 An introduction to a new feature for Windows PowerShell 4.0, Windows PowerShell Desired State Configuration (DSC).
 DSC can help administrators achieve consistent configurations in Windows environments, and on devices such as network switches.